ryttuo/properties/README.md

 - Reference [here](https://alfilatov.com/posts/run-chrome-without-cors)

+### Firefox Extension

+- Another good option to use CORS is this extension for firefox (https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/)

+##Node version

+- Tested with node 8.12.0, but not should be problem to use more recent node version. (maybe you can use nvm to move between different versions)

 ## Local Enviroment

 Run `ng serve` for a local environment.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.